 Tjuvholmen Sculpture Park

-The Tjuvholmen Sculpture Park has some wacky sculptures that rival those you can find in Frogner Park.
+If you’re wondering what to see in Oslo, the Tjuvholmen Sculpture Park has some wacky sculptures that are well worth checking out.
 I remember coming across them during my trip to Oslo and being amazed.

 You’ll find them close to the restaurants and cafes on Oslo’s waterfront, which is also a popular spot for jumping into the sea during the summer!